kshubham16/Visualization-of-120-Yrs-Olympic-Dataset-with-GDP/README.md

 # Visualization-of-120-Yrs-Olympic-Dataset-with-GDP
-Dashboard created on Power BI and Streamlit.
+Created Dashboard on PowerBI and Streamlit.